kestra-io/docs/content/docs/tutorials/slack-webhook.md

 ```

 The rest of the process is the same as with Modal.
 You can now adjust the flow `slack_events` referenced in the FastAPI code and start automationg various processes based on Slack events.

+## Other deployment options

+You can deploy that Slack app in many other ways including:
+- an on-prem VM
+- a serverless approach with [AWS Lambda](https://www.youtube.com/watch?v=rpVLOVeky6A), Google Cloud Functions, or Azure Functions
+- a containerized approach with AWS Fargate, Google Cloud Run, or Azure Container Instances
+- a Kubernetes deployment.

+And of course, you can use any other programming language and framework to build your Slack app.
+The only requirement is to forward the Slack events to your Kestra flow via the Webhook trigger.